jenil777007/jenil777007/README.md

 ### /about:

 - 🔭 I’m currently helping a client with ... data & devops needs
-- 🌱 I’m currently exploring ... k8s & Cloud-native ecosystem
+- 🌱 I’m currently exploring ... k8s & cloud-native ecosystem
 - 👯 I’m looking to collaborate on ... open source projects in healthcare domain
 - 💬 Ask me about ... film-making, music, movies & dope tech
 - 📫 How to reach me: ... search jenil777007 on Google